 In her own words: “ESP is a great program that helped me quickly adjust my first year.”

 Tameyah Scott is a native Clevelander.
 She graduated salutatorian of her high school, Whitney M. Young.
-Tameyah intends to major in Biology at Case Western Reserve University.
+Tameyah intends to major in psychology at Case Western Reserve University.
 She is possibly minoring in business management, and American Sign Language.
 After earning her undergraduate education, Tameyah plans on going to Veterinary School, where she will earn her Doctorate in Veterinary Medicine.
 With this degree Tameyah will become a veterinarian and travel around the United States to work at different veterinary clinics.
 She plans to ultimately come back to Cleveland and open her own veterinary clinic.
 Throughout this journey Tameyah plans to speak to high schoolers in urban communities about college, and overcoming the hardships of life.

 Tatu Wadesisi was born in the Democratic Republic of the Congo.
 When she was 5 years old, her family, under sponsorship by Catholic Charities, was relocated to the United States.
 Scared, and in a foreign country, Tatu and her family worked hard to build their new life.
 Though she had physically escaped the horrors of a war torn country, she was still haunted by those left behind.
 This is why Tatu is determined to make a difference in the world.
 However, she knows that she cannot fix everything.
 Her hope is that she can help in solving one thing.
 The lack of a reliable energy source in developing countries.
 Tatu hopes to major in chemical engineering.
 She believes the Emerging Scholars Program has brought her one step closer to her goal.
 Not only did ESP introduce her to the level of hard work case would demand, it connected her to the many opportunities that many incoming freshmen would not know about for years.
 Tatu is eternally grateful.